Getting Real about Northern Ireland

 I present this OP not to advocate for a United Ireland, but to warn that events can move very fast and leave everyone totally unprepared – as was the case for many white South Africans when Mandela came to power.
 Many whites sold up at rock bottom prices and came to live in Britain and Ireland only to find their qualifications, if any, were not recognised and they qualified only for unskilled jobs.

 Neither were European managements overawed by the command and control methods common in a South African management culture used to a more authoritarian system.
-When they realised that a post-Apartheid South Africa would be stable and successful after all, many sought to return, only to find the property market had recovered and they could no longer afford the big house and servants with swimming pool they had previously taken for granted.
+When they realised that a post-Apartheid South Africa would be stable and successful after all, many sought to return, only to find the property market had recovered and they could no longer afford the big house and servants with swimming pool they had previously taken as their birthright.

 A United Ireland may come to be in the British elite’s economic interest long before any majority in Ireland is prepared for it.
-It does not depend on political reconciliation in Northern Ireland or anything that is happening in Ireland, north or south, right now.
+It does not depend on political reconciliation within Northern Ireland or anything that is happening in Ireland, north or south, right now.
 Reconciliation would, at best, be a desirable optional extra from a British elite point of view.
 Good for the optics, perhaps.
 But if all the problems of funding, governance, and public relations could be neatly transferred from London for Dublin to solve, it would be absolutely ideal.
 This is a problem the Dublin elite desperately wants to avoid.

 The Irish government recently lost two referenda which had the overwhelming, if luke-warm, support of all the major political parties and independent civil society groups.
 If the Irish electorate isn’t convinced that a proposal is in their interests, they are not slow to give it a short shrift.
 Almost everyone was agreed that the “women in the home” provisions of the Constitution were hopelessly outdated.
-However they were less convinced that the proposed anodyne non sexist language was a huge improvement.
+However, they were less convinced that the proposed anodyne non sexist language was a huge improvement.

-Similarly a large majority in the south will, if asked, say they are in favour of a United Ireland in principle.
+Similarly, a large majority in the south will, if asked, say they are in favour of a United Ireland in principle.
 But that majority quickly shrinks to a minority if they are told that this will involve a significant reduction in living standards, public services, higher taxes or the “Britishification” of Irish society to make unionists feel more comfortable in a United Ireland.
-If anything Brexit has exacerbated a divergence between the political cultures of Britain and Ireland, with Ireland taking a decisively pro-EU stance in opposition to all things Brexit.
+If anything, Brexit has exacerbated a divergence between the political cultures of Britain and Ireland, with Ireland taking a decisively pro-EU stance in opposition to all things Brexit.

 This should not be confused with an anti-British stance, but rather an anti-British elite and Brexiteer stance.
 Relations between the ordinary folk of both islands have never been better, but the actions of the British elite, post Brexit have been greeted with a mixture of outright disgust, distain, and not a little pity.
-Any notion that the Irish people would want to be more closely related to the British state superstructure and the ruling ideology of the ruling elite is for the birds, and would destroy the chances of a southern referendum on a united Ireland being carried.
+Any notion that the Irish people would want to be more closely related to the British state superstructure and the ruling ideology of the ruling elite is for the birds and would destroy the chances of a southern referendum on a united Ireland being carried.
 And Starmer isn’t seen as a significant change from all of that.

-So the bottom line of this OP is a warning.
+So, the bottom line of this OP is a warning.
 Changes can happen very quickly and very drastically if the ruling elite of a country decide it is in their interests to pursue a radical change of policy.
 The strong tradition of direct democracy in Ireland means that the people’s agreement to “compromise proposals” in the name of reconciliation in return for the chance of a change of sovereignty is not to be taken for granted, as most nationalists seem to assume.

 Of course, all of this is supposed to hinge on a 50%+1 majority for a change of sovereignty.
 Be assured that governments have a way of ensuring that electorates feel they have little choice.
 The Barnett subvention funds the entire Northern Ireland health and education budgets and then some, and both have already been drastically cut in real terms.